oist/optinist/docs/utils/tutorials.md

 <img width="200px" src="../_static/tutorials/fig30_saving.png" alt="Whole" />
 </p>

-# Managing records on RECORD
+# Managing pipelines on RECORD
 RECORD section keeps your analysis pipeline easy to organize and easy to retrieve.
 For the basic usage of the RECORD page, see also [here](../gui/record.md)

 <br>